 This week, the ratings of three semiconductor stocks on Portfolio Grader are down.
 Each of these rates a “D” (“sell”) or “F” overall (“strong sell”).

-Tessera Technologies, Inc. (TSRA) is having a tough week.
-The company’s rating falls from a C to a D. Tessera Technologies invests in, licenses and delivers miniaturization technologies for electronic devices.
-Shares of the stock are being traded at a very rapid pace, up 505.5% from the week prior.
-To get an in-depth look at TSRA, get Portfolio Grader’s complete analysis of TSRA stock.
+Tessera Technologies, Inc. (TSRA) earns a D this week, moving down from last week’s grade of C. Tessera Technologies invests in, licenses and delivers miniaturization technologies for electronic devices.
+For more information, get Portfolio Grader’s complete analysis of TSRA stock.

 Louis Navellier’s proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results — with A being “strong buy,” and F being “strong sell.”
 Explore the tool here.